hoybrett99/ButterflyMothClassification/README.md

 ## Current Status

 The project has successfully achieved 100% accuracy in predicting the species of moths and butterflies using the EfficientNet pre-trained model.
-The next step is to develop a web application using Streamlit, allowing users to upload images and identify species directly through a user-friendly interface.
+The next step is to develop a mobile app using Andropid Studio, allowing users to upload images and identify species directly through a user-friendly interface.

 ## Future Work
 This project is a stepping stone towards building a more comprehensive application that can identify various insect species, particularly those found in Uganda.
 The future scope of this project includes: